ArneLimburg/cdimock/README.md

 If you want to use Mockito for mocking, you can combine the MockitoExtension for JUnit 5 with the CdiMocking extension.
 It is **necessary** that the MockitoExtension is registered **before** the CdiMocking extension.
 This can be done by declaring both extensions via ``@ExtendWith`` in the appropriate order.
+You can then use Mockito's ``@Mock`` annotation.
+Mockito then will inject the mocks and CdiMock will pick them up as CDI beans.

 ```
 @ExtendWith({MockitoExtension.class, CdiMocking.class})
 class CdiTest {

+    @Mock
+    Configuration mockConfiguration;

     ...
 }
 ```